 Of course, all Bento for Business employees have Bento Cards.
 How else would we manage employee expenses?

 One way that we use them is to enjoy one of our most popular employee benefits, free lunch.
-Each weekday, we are authorized to spend $17.00 at restaurants.
+Each weekday, we are authorized an amount to spend at restaurants and food vendors.
 The limit resets each day, so we can’t save up our money and take a friend out to a fancy steakhouse lunch on Friday.

 Having lunch together is nice.
 The Chicago office is small enough that we usually eat together in the kitchen.
 Invariably, someone buys French fries to share.
 We use the few minutes to catch up on our lives or the city’s most recent alligator sighting.
 It’s a nice, human break from our work of helping businesses and non-profit organizations manage employee expenses.